 For the earth yields crops by itself: first the blade, then the head, after that the full grain in the head.
 But when the grain ripens, immediately he puts in the sickle, because the harvest has come.”
 Mark 4:26-29

 Think of what it takes a farmer to farm his land.
 First, he chooses the crop he intends to grow.
-Then he cultivates the ground, plowing the weeds under, and softening the soil to prepare it for the seed.
+Then he cultivates the ground, plowing the weeds under, and softening the soil to prepare it for the seed, throwing out the rocks that get in the way.
+After that, he sows the seed in good soil.
+Then there is a waiting period when the rains must come and the sun must shine, to water and warm the seed.
+A period of time has to go by for it to germinate and then begin to grow roots.

-So what seed should we use to save the souls of mankind, but none other than the Gospel of Jesus Christ, that has the power to save?
+So what seed should we use to save the souls of mankind?
+That has the power to germinate in the heart and grow to salvation in the soul.
+That would be the Gospel of Jesus Christ, which has the power to save?

 For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes, Romans 1:16

-Sowing the seed in the fields of the hearts of man is no different.
+We should all be sowing the seed of the Gospel in the hearts of man.
 When Jesus spoke of sowing the seed of the Gospel, He used a parable about a farmer sowing seed on the earth.
 There are always good reasons why He uses such practical illustrations.
+That we may clearly understand what we should be doing.

 Jesus said, “Behold, a sower went out to sow.
 And as he sowed, some seed fell by the wayside; and the birds came and devoured them.
 Some fell on stony places, where they did not have much earth; and they immediately sprang up because they had no depth of earth.